 As an important part of existing efforts to support the advancement of Indigenous justice, the Foundation is establishing an Indigenous Advisory Circle for the first time in its history.
 The Circle will advise the Foundation on any of its work and particularly that which has a pronounced impact on Indigenous peoples and communities.
 The Circle will be a space for dialogue about the Foundation’s practices, and how they may be developed over time.
 The Circle will guide the Foundation in its efforts to build a renewed relationship with Indigenous peoples that promotes trust, respect, and accountability.

-The deadline for submitting Expressions of Interest for the Indigenous Advisory Circle passed on December 16, 2022.
-Foundation staff will confirm membership individually with those who submitted Expressions of Interest in early 2023.
+The deadline for submitting Expressions of Interest for the Indigenous Advisory Circle has now passed.

 Any future opportunities to apply for membership with the IAC will be posted on this page.